damoclark/axios/README.md

 ## Credits

-axios is heavily inspired by the [$http service](https://docs.angularjs.org/api/ng/service/$http) provided in [Angular](https://angularjs.org/).
-Ultimately axios is an effort to provide a standalone `$http`-like service for use outside of Angular.
+axiosus like axios is heavily inspired by the [$http service](https://docs.angularjs.org/api/ng/service/$http) provided in [Angular](https://angularjs.org/).
+Ultimately axiosus is an effort to provide a standalone `$http`-like service for use in node, the browser or browser userscripting space.

 ## License